The Herbert Institute gathers students, community members, and policy leaders together to promote healthy and productive civil discourse.

 Location: Keller Building, Woodbury Executive Hall (KB401)

-The Herbert Institute in partnership with the Woodbury School of Business and the Young America's Foundation invite you to hear a lecture from Dr. Arther Laffer Renowned economist, and Presidential Medal of Freedom recipient.
+The Herbert Institute in partnership with the Woodbury School of Business and the Young America's Foundation heard a lecture from Dr. Arther Laffer Renowned economist, and Presidential Medal of Freedom recipient.
 The Father of Supply-side Economics.
 Dr. Laffer’s career has been marked by experience and success in business, in public policy, and as an academic economist and professor.
 A member of President Reagan’s Economic Policy Advisory Board, Dr. Laffer is a highly sought after lecturer and presenter.

 Date: Fri.
 Jan.
 14, 2021